examples of wrongful termination

 What if I received severance pay?

-You may still qualify, but benefits could be delayed depending on the type and timing of the severance.
+You may still qualify for unemployment benefits, but benefits could be delayed depending on the type and timing of the severance.
+Severance is typically considered wages and may affect when your benefit period begins.

-Can I collect if I move out of California?
+Can I collect unemployment if I move out of California?

-Yes, but you must remain eligible and actively look for work.
+Yes, but you must remain eligible under California's requirements and actively look for work.
+You'll need to continue certifying your eligibility every two weeks regardless of where you're located.

-You must report all earnings.
-If your earnings are less than your weekly benefit, you may still qualify for partial payments.
+You must report all earnings when you certify for benefits.
+If your earnings are less than your weekly benefit amount, you may still qualify for partial unemployment payments.
+California allows you to earn up to 25% of your weekly benefit amount without reduction.

 If your unemployment claim is denied, if your employer provided false information to the EDD, or if you believe you were wrongfully terminated, speak with an employment attorney.